Ladvien/ladvien.github.io/_posts/2018-04-10-porting-drv8830-nodejs.md

 custom_js:
 ---

-Earlier in this article series I showed how to install NodeJS -- it was pretty simple with an install scripts.
+Earlier in this article series I showed how to install NodeJS -- it was pretty simple with an install script.
 However, I thought I better how I actually worked with NodeJS to create my little 1b1 driver code.

 Again, simple, I used others hard work.
 Specifically, Michael Hord with Sparkfun's MiniMoto library.

 * [MiniMoto Arduino Library](https://github.com/sparkfun/SparkFun_MiniMoto_Arduino_Library/tree/V_1.1.0)

 Really, all I did was tweak the code a little bit to fit JavaScript syntax.

 The result
 {% highlight js %}